Satellite Imagery and GIS Maps for Land Cover and Change Detection

 (Image Credits © DigitalGlobe)

-Satellite images with moderate to high resolution have facilitated scientific research activities at landscape and regional scales.
-Availability of satellite imagery can provide spatial resolutions of <0.5m for analysis of urban growth and transportation development for assessment and monitoring.
-Moreover, multispectral bands, can provide increased spectral resolution that can be used to further analyze and classify environmental conditions, land cover and change detection, and how urban growth and associated transportation development impact these conditions.
+Satellite images with moderate to high-resolution format have facilitated scientific research activities at landscape and regional scales.
+Availability of satellite imagery can provide spatial resolutions of up to 30 cm for analysis of urban growth and for transportation development for assessment and monitoring.
+Moreover, multispectral bands can providean increased spectral resolution that can be used to further analyze and classify environmental conditions, land cover and change detection, and how urban growth and associated transportation development impact these conditions.

 - Fast and accurate overview